How small business owners can have a worry-free vacation

 Supplement training with clear and detailed processes for everything that needs to be done when you’re away.
 It’s best to reduce the guesswork when you’re on vacation.
 You should take time to record and streamline your processes so that they will be easy to follow.

 Make your processes as succinct as possible and include a short explanation about why this process is done and the impact it has on different parts of your business.
 You may find that it can be difficult to account for every single eventuality.
-It’s the nature of business that the unexpected happens sometimes.
+It’s the nature of the business that the unexpected happens sometimes.
 Plan for these eventualities in your processes by stating when your assistant or manager can use their expertise and experience to make decisions.
 This approach helps to build trust between you and the person you’re leaving in charge.

 6. Keep your business with you.